7aman/ezsub/wiki/Download.md

   - `-l ar en`
   - `-l en`

 - `-d` is determines `DESTINATION` folder which downloaded subtitles will be extracted to.
-If folder is not exist, it will be created with its parents.
+If folder does not exist, it will be created with its parents.
 It supports `.` as current working directory and also relative paths to current working directory.
 Default: `%USER-DOWNLOADS-FOLDER%/ezsub`
 Examples:
   - `-d .` # extract to current working directory
-  - `-d sub` # make a folder in current working directory names "sub" and extract files to this folder
+  - `-d sub` # make a folder, named "sub", in current working directory and extract files to this folder

 - `-s` is site name, not full url, to search through.
 Value can be space separated site names in preferred order.
 Default: `subscene`